shrey2003/M-GPT/README.md

 ## Usage

-To run MunshigPT, run the following command: streamlit run app.py
+To run Munshi, run the following command: streamlit run app.py

 This will start the Streamlit server and open the Munshi interface in your default web browser.
 You can then interact with the chatbot by typing in your queries and receiving responses in natural language.